onsotiL/Pewlett-Hackard-Analysis/README.md

 ## Summary:

 Pewlett Hackard has a total of 300,024 total employees.
 Of these employees, 90,398 are due for retirement.
 This is about a third of its entire workforce.
 However, only 1549 employees are eligible for the mentorship program.
-This is not nearly enough to cover the upcoming vacant positions
+This is not nearly enough to cover the upcoming vacant positions in the company.